In the extend range mode (20 – 1000 Hz), the ambient/background noise is higher than that in other modes such as bell mode. There are three reasons:

 - Take a photo of the QR code on your Stemoscope device.

 No. Stemoscope doesn’t support Bluetooth pairing, so please do not try to pair it in the system settings of your phone.
 Stemoscope doesn’t require Bluetooth pairing to work.
 It is different from a Bluetooth earphones or a Bluetooth speaker.

 No. The diaphragm can’t be removed.
 The diaphragm, together with the chamber, amplifies the sounds.
 If you remove it, you may hear very low volume or even no body sounds.

-Generally, the bell mode is good for listening to heartbeats which are mainly made of very low frequency sounds.
-The diaphram mode is good for listening to breath sounds because the heartbeats sounds are weaken in this mode.
+Generally, the bell mode (20-200 Hz) is good for listening to heartbeats which are mainly made of very low frequency sounds.
+The diaphragm mode (100-500 Hz) is good for listening to breath sounds because the heartbeats sounds are weaken in this mode.
 If you use the bell mode (20-200 Hz) to listen to the breath sounds, some breath sounds with a frequency higher than 200 Hz could be filtered off.
 With frequency range increasing, more ambient sounds can be heard through the Stemoscope.